AusLuke/Beautiful-NYT-Bestsellers-Soup/README.md

 Currently utilizing BeautifulSoup and pandas library

-As of July 14, 2021 data is successfully scraped and loaded into the csv file.
-Will be working on analyzing and visualizing the data in the coming days and weeks.
+2021 data is successfully scraped and loaded into the csv file.
+Can scrape up to 20 years of NYT Bestseller records right now.
+Currently working on scraping Amazon purchase links, and subsequently current Amazon price for each book